 Eugene’s lab uses data from large human cohorts to study rates of physiological declines, the onset of chronic conditions, morbidity and mortality rates.
 Their main research focus is to develop a better understanding of key drivers of the aging process through the use of multiscale models.
 The theoretical work aims to capture molecular, physiological, and demographic outcome layers in a single epidemiological framework.
 The experimental work in the lab aims to identify longevity biomarkers and pathways critical to long term tissue homeostasis using large scale mass-spectrometry based profiling of human cohorts.

-As a postdoc at Josh Rabinowitz group at Princeton University, I developed bioinformatics tools to interpret metabolomics data from isotopic flux and profiling studies.
-Prior to joining Calico, I worked as a Senior Principle Scientist at Pfizer Oncology, where I was tasked with identification of novel oncology targets using integrative metabolomics / proteomics approaches.
-I was responsible for development of proteomics techniques to quantitate absolute level of expression of cell surface receptors in human tissues.
+As a postdoc at Josh Rabinowitz group at Princeton University, Eugene developed bioinformatics tools to interpret metabolomics data from the isotopic flux and profiling studies.
+Prior to joining Calico, he served as a Senior Principal Scientist at Pfizer Oncology, working on the identification of novel oncology targets using integrative metabolomics/proteomics approaches.
+There, Eugene was responsible for the development of proteomics techniques to quantitate the absolute level of expression of cell surface receptors in human tissues.